 The A.A.S. degree in Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Ohio Board of Nursing.

-Information on program outcomes, including graduation rates, NCLEX-RN pass rates, program satisfaction and job placement is available upon request.
+Information on program outcomes, including NCLEX-RN pass rates, Job Placement rates and Program Completion rates are available.

 Click for an informational brochure: